HaxeFlixel/haxeflixel.com/src/documents/documentation/01_community/07-participating.html.md

 Git feature branches allow work to be developed that may have deep breaking changes on the codebase.
 The general rule is to simply fork the project and create a new branch and name it using a name that best describes the feature your developing.

-When you have recieved feedback made tests.
+When you have relieved feedback made tests.

 - Link to a working demo of your feature, bugfix etc.
 - Include a summary explaining the reason and logic behind your changes.